mark-gerarts/automapper-plus/README.md

 When picking a library, it's important to see what options are available.
 No library is perfect, and they all have their pro's and con's.

-There exist a few other object mappers for PHP.
-They're listed here with a short description.
-They're definitely worth checking out!
+A few other object mappers exist for PHP.
+They're listed here with a short description, and are definitely worth checking out!

 - **[Nylle/PHP-AutoMapper](https://github.com/Nylle/PHP-AutoMapper):**
     - Only maps public properties